-We might make our life smaller by staying in our comfort zone.
-We don’t try anything new, take any risks or allow any new people into our lives.
+We might make our lives smaller by staying in our comfort zone.
+We don’t try anything new, take any risks, or allow any new people into our lives.

 Since so much of our everyday lives is a habit (getting up and going to work for instance) it can be easy to get bogged down in the mundane.

 This is where we need to do something new and exciting.
 We need to try different things that get us thinking, looking at life from a different angle and fired up about life.

 Travel is one of the amazing ways to make your life bigger and do some incredible things with your time.

 Related post – How to Have a Big Life When Your Life Fees Small

 Remember your why